Whirlpool Dishwasher F7 E1 Error Code: Heater Circuit Fault

 Symptoms You May Notice

-- F7 E1 displayed during or after wash cycle
+- F7 E1 flashing on the display during or right after the wash cycle completes

 Can you reset a Whirlpool dishwasher to clear the F7 E1 code?